anarbikov/CustomView_AnalogClock/README.md

-# CustomView_AnalogClock
-Custom view - analog clock (XML)
+This project has a custom view of analog clock and a timer also in one view
+this view can be easily added to any project
+Used technologies: Kotlin, XML
 Screenshots:
 <img src="https://github.com/anarbikov/CustomView_AnalogClock/assets/87697163/85c9c3b6-6c81-42b4-a23a-96af207c8aa9" width=25% height=25%>
 <img src="https://github.com/anarbikov/CustomView_AnalogClock/assets/87697163/3e1d6d9c-cd5f-4fe1-93e5-30cc8d48570c" width=25% height=25%>
 Video overview: